 It is becoming increasingly common for governments to block access to websites that are deemed to promote or facilitate copyright piracy.
 This form of censorship is particularly common in European counties, with the UK leading the charge.
 Russia has also recently ramped-up its efforts to block access to pirated content.

 Many workplaces try to prevent employees from accessing content that might upset or offend other colleagues (see Not safe for work).
-Or which is likely to distract them from work (such as chatting on social media or watching porn!).
+Or which is likely to distract them from work (such as chatting on social media).
 Such restrictions are usually quite understandable in the context of a working environment.

 Schools and colleges

 It is common for educational institutions to block access to web content.
 When the pupils are minors, this is arguably justified.
 It is less so, though, at universities and higher education establishments where the attendees are adults.
 Indeed, the notion of censorship at higher educational institutions is more than a little ironic!

 Porn, social media, and websites linked to copyright infringement are usually the main targets.
 It is not uncommon, however, for political content to be censored.

 Even more worrying is the common practice of denying young people access to important information relating to social issues such as drug advice, sexual health, racial and/or sexual discrimination, bullying, and more.

 Most parents have a natural desire to protect their children from the many dangers that exist on the internet.
 This, of course, includes the ocean of unsavory and age-inappropriate content that exists there.
 While they are young, controlling access to such content is both sensible and advisable.

 Censorship is a very blunt tool, however, and one that can backfire badly.
 You cannot protect your children from the world forever, and if they are old enough to understand how a VPN works, then it may be time to take a step back.